In Women's March finale, Las Vegas rally kicks off voter drive

 “It’s partly about not liking Trump, but it’s also the GOP and how they’re just playing dirty politics,” Morgan said, referring to the Republicans.
 “It’s also all the things he’s rolling back that Obama did.
 Anything to do with the environment and anything to do with immigrants.”

-Additional reporting by Chris Kenning; Writing by Frank McGurty; Editing by Jeffrey Benkoe
+Writing by Frank McGurty; Editing by Jeffrey Benkoe and Daniel Wallis